Churchill's Viewpoint

 Arriving in Madeira on the 1st of January 1950, Churchill and his family stayed at Reid’s Palace Hotel with a plan to stay for at least a fortnight.
 Knowing how keen he was on landscape painting, a Rolls Royce was organised early in his visit by the Leacock family (Madeira winemakers) to take him and his painting equipment to the nearby fishing village of Câmara de Lobos.

 On the 8th of January 1950, the photographer, Raul Perestrelo captured the moment when Winston applied oil to canvas.
-The Madeira marketing machine has been making the most of it ever since.
+The Madeira marketing machine has been making the most of that monumental moment ever since.

 CHURCHILL’S VIEWPOINT

 At the time, the outlook was known as the ‘Espírito Santo’ (Holy Spirit) viewpoint.
-The current ‘Winston Churchill Viewpoint’ was built in 1963 but you can still stand close to the original spot.
-Looking at the pictures of the occasion, you wonder if he was a tad too warm under that big overcoat but it was January and sometimes, even in that month, Madeira does get a little cooler.
+The current ‘Winston Churchill Viewpoint’ was built in 1963, but you can still stand close to the original spot.
+Looking at the pictures of the occasion, you wonder if he was a tad warm under that big overcoat, but it was January, and sometimes, even in that month, Madeira gets a little cooler.
+My only question is, did they offer Sir Winston a Poncha to warm him up?
+If so, that might have become his new tipple!